 Download the Primary Curriculum Guide below to read about lessons taught in each subject.

-The IPC guides quality teaching and learning through three types of Learning Goals: Subject Goals; Personal Goals; and International Goals.
+The International Primary Curriculum guides quality teaching and learning through three types of Learning Goals: Subject Goals; Personal Goals; and International Goals.
 All are focused on helping children build:

 - Knowledge: Facts and information gained through a variety of sources